DarkAtra/v-rising-discord-bot/README.md

     restart: unless-stopped
 ```

-Please note that the container uses the `1000:1000` user.
-So make sure that this user has read and write permissions on the volume, in this
+Please note that the container uses user `1000:1000`.
+Make sure that this user has read and write permissions on the volume, in this
 case `/opt/v-rising-discord-bot`.